Consteel/manual/versioned_docs/version-18/descript/command-reference/frame_corner/frame_corner.md

 ### Description

-This command controls the on-off switch for the frame corner fuctionality, found in the frame corner wizard within the Consteel UI.
+This command controls the on-off switch for the frame corner functionality.
+The command is analogous with the on-off switch found in the frame corner wizard dialogue within the Consteel UI.

 ![](img\Frame_Corner_Img_01.png)